 Working with a hand-picked international team of music production professionals and specially-selected performers behind each stand inside a new hall with state-of-the-art recording facilities, PARMA re-launched the orchestra in Fall 2018 with a batch of scores, a trunk of microphones, and many smiles all around.

-As the first round of sessions began, the orchestra was met with a powerful greeting from renowned Croatian violinist Goran Končar.
+As the first round of sessions began at the Bersa Hall, Zagreb Academy of Music, the orchestra was met with a powerful greeting from renowned Croatian violinist Goran Končar.
 The concertmaster of the ZFO at its first sessions nearly 30 years ago, Končar expressed gratitude at seeing his former orchestra’s return after tumultuous times for the nation and encouraged the musicians to represent the ensemble and their country as well.
 Then the music commenced, as the ZFO brought score after score to life — including a groundbreaking project set to reach listening ears in 2020.

 “Everybody, all of us on the whole team, came ready to play, both literally and figuratively,” says Bob Lord.
 “It was ideal: preparation, discipline, inspiration, and enjoyment.
 The music sounded fantastic and the experience was an incredibly invigorating one for everybody, from the stage to the recording booth.”

 Sessions are booked throughout 2019, and in the Spring the ensemble will perform live for the first time in its history at the Mozarteum Salzburg’s Großer Saal in Austria.